pyx/hymn/docs/api/writer.rst

   => (tell [1])
   ListWriter((None, [1]))

-:func:`listen` get the value of the writer
+Use :func:`listen` to get the value of the writer

 .. code-block:: clojure